-Fetal anasarca refers to generalised fetal body oedema and usually occurs as a component of hydrops fetalis.
+Fetal anasarca refers to generalised fetal body edema and usually occurs as a component of hydrops fetalis.
 The fetal subcutaneous tissues appear diffusely thickened often to more than 5 mm.

 It occurs from a fluid shift from the intravascular compartment into the interstitial extravascular compartment as a result of impaired lymphatic drainage, capillary permeability, and/or capillary hydrostatic/oncotic pressures.